 In short, a collaborative social media ecosystem allows departments to continue with what they have been doing all along, with the difference being that they do so in a coordinated way that enhances the customer experience and reinforces the company’s online presence.

 An Online Content Hub

-Collaboration does not mean that individual departments cannot continue to devise their own plans, but rather that all activity should be underpinned by core company objectives and a clearly defined brand image.
+Collaboration does not mean that individual departments cannot continue to devise their own plans; but rather that all activity should be underpinned by core company objectives and a clearly defined brand image.
 What better way to do this than by establishing a central content hub where all publications can be consolidated, viewed and shared?

 Sociabble aggregates all social media content on a single, highly visual interface.
-Not only does this enable departments to share and align their social media efforts, it allows employees to engage with and promote company content at the click of a button.
+Not only does this enable departments to share and align their social media efforts; but it also allows employees to engage with and promote company content at the click of a button.
 As well as enhancing visibility, boosting productivity and stimulating engagement, Sociabble helps you make sure all departments are on the same page- literally.
 Interested?
 Find out more about launching an employee advocacy initiative with Sociabble.